VictorQueiroz/examiner/README.md

 });
 ```

 Need more?
-Come and check [https://github.com/VictorQueiroz/examiner/tree/master/test](more examples)!
+Come and check [more examples](https://github.com/VictorQueiroz/examiner/tree/master/test)!